Praseedkarn/campus-exchange/README.md

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-👥 Team
-Praseed Karn - Project Lead & Developer

-Add your team members here

-🙏 Acknowledgments
-Icons from React Icons

-UI inspiration from OLX, Facebook Marketplace

-Thanks to all contributors

-📞 Support
-For support, email: praseedkarn@example.com or create an issue in the repository.

 📊 Project Status
 Current Version: v1.0.0 (Frontend Only)